Prompting ChatGPT in MNER: Enhanced Multimodal Named Entity Recognition with Auxiliary Refined Knowledge: Experiments

-The experimental results demonstrate the superiority of our method over previous approaches.
-It is worth noting that training PromptMNER and CAT-MNER necessitates the utilization of 8 NVIDIA V100 GPUs due to their specific architecture.
-However, owing to the significantly distinct architecture of our method, we achieved substantial performance improvements while training the model with only a $single$ NVIDIA RTX 3090 GPU.
-Additionally, despite the similarity in underlying architecture and the incorporation of relevant knowledge, our approach surpasses the previous state-of-the-art method MoRe in terms of performance.
-This suggests that compared to the auxiliary knowledge retrieved by MoRe from Wikipedia, our refined auxiliary knowledge offers more substantial support for MNER.

-Furthermore, our method exhibits a more significant improvement in Twitter-2017 compared to Twitter-2015.
+The experimental results demonstrate the superiority of PGIM over previous methods.
+PGIM surpasses the previous state-of-the-art method MoRe \citep{wang2022named} in terms of performance.
+This suggests that compared with the auxiliary knowledge retrieved by MoRe \citep{wang2022named} from Wikipedia, our refined auxiliary knowledge offers more substantial support.
+Furthermore, PGIM exhibits a more significant improvement in Twitter-2017 compared with Twitter-2015.
 This can be attributed to the more complete and standardized labeling approach adopted in Twitter-2017, in contrast to Twitter-2015.
-So we got the following point of view: the quality of dataset annotation has a certain influence on the effectiveness of integrating auxiliary refined knowledge to enhance the performance of NER tasks.
-When the dataset labeling quality is high, the model can effectively associate entities with auxiliary knowledge and achieve greater performance improvements.
-However, in cases where the dataset annotation deviates from the real situation, it becomes challenging to present auxiliary knowledge to the model in the annotation style of the dataset.
-The provision of completely accurate and refined auxiliary knowledge leads the model to prioritize predicting the truly correct entities, rather than entities labeled incorrectly according to the dataset's annotation style.
-Although this phenomenon may have impacted our accuracy on this particular dataset, we believe that this coincidentally highlights the robustness of our method to some extent.
-In a wide range of real world application scenarios, it is difficult to categorize entity predictions that do not adhere to the dataset's annotation style but align with the actual context as errors.
-The ultimate objective of the NER task is to support downstream tasks effectively.
-Consequently, downstream tasks expect to receive NER model outputs that are unaffected by irregular labeling in the training dataset.
-We further demonstrate this argument through a case study, refer to Figure \ref{fig:error cases} for details.
+Apparently, the quality of dataset annotation has a certain influence on the accuracy of MNER model.
+In cases where the dataset annotation deviates from the ground truth, accurate and refined auxiliary knowledge leads the model to prioritize predicting the truly correct entities, since the process of ChatGPT heuristically generating auxiliary knowledge is not affected by mislabeling.
+This phenomenon coincidentally highlights the robustness of PGIM.
+The ultimate objective of the MNER is to support downstream tasks effectively.
+Obviously, downstream tasks of MNER expect to receive MNER model outputs that are unaffected by irregular labeling in the training dataset.
+We further demonstrate this argument through a case study, detailed in the Appendix \ref{misableled}.